Skip to content

 Paperwork & Waiting

 Before your first session begins, you may need to complete several forms.
-Some professionals will send this to you ahead of time, while others ask clients to fill out paperwork while waiting for their appointment to start.
+Some therapists send paperwork in advance; others ask you to fill it out while you wait for your session.
 For in-person appointments, make sure you know where the building and specific therapy office are located.
 Plan to leave early to accommodate for traffic or other potential hold-ups.
 If you’re doing online therapy, check your Internet connection and log in to the secure portal a few minutes early.

 Some of the paperwork you may be asked to review, fill out, and sign includes a release of authorization if using health insurance to pay for treatment, a consent form outlining your therapist’s specific policies and procedures for treatment, and medical history checklists.